nyando/biletado-assets/README.md

 The `api` module contains the business logic for dealing with API requests.
 The Rust framework used here is `actix-web`.

+The implementations of the CRUD API for `buildings`, `storeys`, and `rooms` are located in the correspondingly named module files.
+`actix-web` provides macros (`#...`) for creating HTTP routes and wrapping them in middleware modules.

 The `api::auth` submodule contains handlers for validating the JWT tokens in the `HttpAuthentication` middleware.
+The middleware `HttpAuthentication::bearer(validator)` in a routing macro indicates that the operation requires authentication with a JSON web token (JWT).

 The `api::util` submodule contains functions for validating the UUID inputs and extracting `Jaeger` headers from requests.
+The Jaeger header key is consistent across the entire project and should be set in the `JAEGER_HEADER` environment variable.
+Procedures that use other parts of the API (Keycloak or the `reservations` backend) should add this header with the corresponding request's trace value attached to enable the `Jaeger` service to track the request.
+In order for tracing to work, any requests made this way should also be routed over the reverse proxy (`traefik`).

 ## Dockerization